gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 1. In CS, there is less you can do without training.
 In other fields, there are often tasks that you can do with limited skills.
 For example, in a biology / chemistry lab you can always wash test tubes.

 2. In CS, we aren't so desperate for students to do menial labor.
-In a biology / chemistry lab, they are often looking for cheap testtube washers.
+In a biology / chemistry lab, they are often looking for cheap test tube washers.

 3. In CS, there are plenty of "personal projects" you can do to develop your skills and explore your interests.
 You can make stuff yourself.
 This is much harder to do in other fields.